servicepos/projectsearch/README.md

 All data is loaded into the client from `products.json`.
 Meaning this project has no server part.

-The project can also be implemented using https://angular.io/.
+The project can be implemented using https://angular.io/.

 **Those docs are useful**